for Cinetalk.net (In Krakow)

 It was an evening of World premiere yesterday at Krakow Film Music Festival with the presentation of F.F.
 Coppola’s 1992 Gothic horror film Dracula accompanied Live by the Polish Radio Choir and the Beethoven Academy orchestra under the direction of Don ‘Matrix’ Davis.

 For two days in a row, after the fantastic Chorale Cinema opening, it was also, for artistic director Robert Piaskowski, another dream come true after years of efforts.
 Way ahead he asked Maestro Wojciech Kilar, the composer of the score who was still with us at the time, if such concert would be possible.
-Kilar himself thought the task would be technically a difficult task.
+Kilar himself thought it would be technically a difficult task.
 He doubted his score sheet would still be available.
-And it took years of work.
+And it took years of work and research.
 First to locate the complete music sheets, buried in Columbia pictures crypt.
 They could finally see the light of day again, thanks to co-producer, master digger and vampire slayer Robert Townson.
 Rights and prints were secured, producing partners, FIMUCITE and European Philharmonic Institute, provided the stakes and garlic.

 While I was never totally overwhelmed by the film itself since its original release and to this day, the overall aesthetic, thanks to the combine work of production designer Thomas E. Sanders and cinematographer Michael Ballhaus, is quite effective.